BU-IE-423/fall-23-yagmur789/index.md

 Here is our code as an ipynb file.
 You can find the link [here](https://bu-ie-423.github.io/fall-23-yagmur789/project-part1.ipynb)

+#### Project Part 2
+Here is our code as an HTML file.
+You can find the HTML link [here](https://bu-ie-423.github.io/fall-23-yagmur789/ie423-project_part2.html)

+Here is our code as an ipynb file.
+You can find the link [here](https://bu-ie-423.github.io/fall-23-yagmur789/ie423-project_part2.ipynb)

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for